hannosch/hannosch.github.io/_posts/2013-12-05-mozilla-location-service-what-why-and.md

 to take escalators down or up various levels.

 Another not quite so obvious use-case is taking photos and automatically recording the position in the photos metadata.
-Or a service to "find my device" - either when a user lost it or fears it has been stolen.
+Or a service to `find my device` - either when a user lost it or fears it has been stolen.
 Maybe a user is also willing to share his or her location with a trusted group of people, for example as a parent I might want to be able to tell the location of my kids phones.
 Or whenever I'm near a friend of mine, I'd like to be alerted so